How to create a 2d game scene in Unity (Part 1)

 2. Set the Data format in the right panel to Unity - Texture2D sprite sheet

 5. Drag and drop the folder containing your sprites onto the TexturePacker window.
-Add the character sprites to the character project and the background sprites to the background project.
+Drop the character sprites to the character sheet and the background sprites to the background sheet.
+You should see a preview of your sprite sheet in the center view.

 Experiment with the packing by setting the Algorithm to Polygon.
 This algorithm is slower than MaxRects but allows you to pack more sprites on a single texture in many cases.